-Here We Go Again: Dow Drops 880 Points As Stock Market Turmoil Continues
+Dow Dives 1,400 Points, Entering Bear Market, As Coronavirus Fears Grow

 The Bank of England was the latest central bank to lower rates, announcing an emergency 0.5-percentage-point cut on Wednesday.
 It said the cut "will help to support business and consumer confidence at a difficult time, to bolster the cash flows of businesses and households, and to reduce the cost, and to improve the availability, of finance."

 Oil prices, which can reflect economic demand, have also been volatile after Saudi Arabia unexpectedly decided to slash its prices for crude last weekend.
-The price of Brent, a global benchmark, was down more than 2% Wednesday.
-It has fallen 27% over the past five trading days.
+The price of oil fell 3.6% Wednesday.
+It has dropped 29% over the past five trading days.